New Grading Model Overview- Updated

 60% D− Barely above failing

-0–59% F Failing; significant intervention needed
+0–59% F Failing; significant support needed

 How grades work across multiple courses

-• The class-specific tier (curriculum, assigned work, learning verification — 80% combined) is graded separately for each course.
+• The class-specific tier (Curriculum, Assigned Work, Learning Verification — 80% combined) is graded separately for each course.
 Your History grade and your Math grade are calculated independently.

 Sample: student enrolled in 3 courses